Causes and Risk Factors

 While it accounts for only a limited number of cases, heredity is a strong risk factor for ovarian cancer.
 Family history should be considered; however, many women without a family history may still have a gene mutation associated with risk for ovarian cancer.
 All women diagnosed with ovarian cancer, primary peritoneal or fallopian tube cancer should be referred for genetic counseling and consideration of genetic testing.

-Family history of any of the following cancers may indicate an increased risk: breast cancer, ovarian cancer, colon cancer, uterine cancer, rectal cancer.
+Family history of any of the following cancers may indicate an increased risk: breast cancer, ovarian cancer, uterine cancer, colorectal cancer.

 Personal history of cancer or endometriosis

-Women who have had cancer of the breast, uterus, colon or rectum have a higher risk of ovarian cancer.
+Women who have had breast, uterine, or colorectal cancer have a higher risk of ovarian cancer.
 Having endometriosis increases the risk of clear cell and endometrioid ovarian cancers.

 All women are at risk of developing ovarian cancer regardless of age; however ovarian cancer rates are highest in women aged 55-64 years.
 The median age at which women are diagnosed is 63, meaning that half of women are younger than 63 when diagnosed with ovarian cancer and half are older.